Hunger Games goes on without actor Seymour Hoffman, director says

-CANNES France The death of actor Philip Seymour Hoffman by an accidental drug overdose in February has not sidelined production of the latest installment of "Hunger Games," its director said.
+CANNES France The death of actor Philip Seymour Hoffman by an accidental drug overdose in February has not sidelined production of the latest instalment of "Hunger Games," its director said.

 Director Francis Lawrence and the stars of the blockbuster franchise, including Oscar-winning actress Jennifer Lawrence (no relation), spoke to Reuters at the Cannes Film Festival.

-Seymour Hoffman's sudden death in New York occurred while the latest installment in the blockbuster series, "Mockingjay Part 1" was still being shot.
+Seymour Hoffman's sudden death in New York occurred while the latest instalment in the blockbuster series, "Mockingjay Part 1" was still being shot.

 He played a central role in the film as Plutarch Heavensbee, the Head Gamemaker controlling the annual televised fight to the death between boys and girls in the post-apocalyptic nation of Panem.